xcalibure2/WannaBeTrusted/README.md

 # Proof of Concept

 The following images demonstrate the functionality of WannaBeTrusted in a practical scenario.
-Each step is documented to provide a clear understanding of the processes involved and the results achieved:
+Each step is documented to provide a clear understanding of the processes involved and the results achieved.

 **Step 1 - Initial User Context**